 *Note: some courses may be waived with the approval of the department head.

-The American Speech-Language Hearing Association (ASHA), the SLP credentialing organization, requires that you have all of the following coursework: one biological science, one physical science, one math and one social science.
+The American Speech-Language Hearing Association (ASHA), the SLP credentialing organization, requires that you have all of the following coursework: one biological science, one physical science (chemistry or physics), one statistics course and one social science.

-Students who have not successfully completed a course in Aural Rehab (graduate or undergraduate level), will be expected to complete the coursework in order to meet competencies.
+Students who have not successfully completed a course in Aural Rehabilitation (graduate or undergraduate level), will be expected to complete the coursework in order to meet competencies.